matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/ViewDataTable.md

 #### Description

-It won&#039;t be loaded again from the API in this case
+It won't be loaded again from the API in this case

 #### Signature